adbutler007/private_notes/README.md

-# Audio Summary App
+# Private Notes

-Privacy-first audio summarization for sales discovery calls using on-device AI.
+Privacy-first audio transcription and summarization for sales discovery calls using on-device AI.

 ## Features